am610/Firecrown_wrapper_TD/README.md

 	 maximum time limit is 12 hours).
 The outputs will be stored in $PWD/FIRECROWN_OUTPUT/. cosmosis input file shown here is `sn_only.ini`, consult cosmosis manual for more information.
+	 `ini` file should be at the same location as job script.
+	 Example of `lsst_srd_y10` are kept in :
+	 `/global/cfs/cdirs/lsst/groups/TD/SN/SNANA/SURVEYS/LSST/ROOT/starterKits/firecrown+sbatch/`

 (b) To run with `submit_batch_jobs.sh` a separate Input yaml
 	 file is needed suitable for `submit_batch_jobs.sh`.
 An example